FICO - The First Step to Home Buying

 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
-With the change in the economy, however, some people have seen their score drop dramatically because of loss of employment, delinquent credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in deciding your FICO score are:
+Most people traditionally have a score of 600, but scores range from 300 to 850.
+In recent years, however, some people have seen their score lowered because of loss of employment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in summing up your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest accrued over time could be more than double the amount of someone having a better credit score.
+Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a superior credit score.

-Improving your credit is the first step in purchasing a home.
+Staying on top of your FICO score is the first step in purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

 You want an improved score, but how do you get there?
 Building your FICO score takes time.
-It can be difficult to make a significant stride change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Keep up with payments.
-Delinquent payments instantly lower your credit score.
+- Pay on time.
+How often you're late with payments greatly affects your credit score.
 It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

 - Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the most of your debt sitting on one card.
+But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the bulk of your debt taking up the balance a single card.

-- Apply for gas cards or retail credit.
-For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You must always avoid charging a high balance for too long because these types of cards traditionally have a steeper interest rate.
+- Apply for gas station cards or department store credit.
+For those who have no credit or below average credit, store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and keep up your payments, which will raise your credit.
+You should always beware of keeping a high balance for too long because these types of cards normally have a steeper interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
 But, make sure you pay them off in one or two payments.

-Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Shelton Land & Homes, LLC, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Shelton Land & Homes, LLC, the loan application process can be a stress-free experience so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.